 In addition to the discipline procedures applicable to all students, the school will follow all applicable provisions of law relating to students with disabilities.
-A student not specifically identified as having a disability but whose school district of residence or charter school, prior to the behavior which is the subject of the disciplinary action, has a basis of knowledge-in accordance with 34 CFR 300.534-that a disability exists may request to be disciplined in accordance with these provisions.
+A student not explicitly identified as having a disability but whose school district of residence or charter school, before the behavior which is the subject of the disciplinary action, has a basis of knowledge-in accordance with 34 CFR 300.534-that a disability exists may request to be disciplined in accordance with these provisions.
 The school shall comply with sections 300.530-300.536 of the Code of Federal Regulations.
-The school shall maintain written records of all suspensions and expulsions of students with a disability including the name of the student, a description of the behavior engaged in, the disciplinary action taken, and a record of the number of days a student has been suspended or removed for disciplinary reasons.
+The school shall maintain written records of all suspensions and expulsions of students with a disability, including the student's name, a description of the behavior engaged in, the disciplinary action taken, and a record of the number of days a student has been suspended or removed for disciplinary reasons.

-For infractions that do not constitute a change in placement or that constitute a change in placement for 10 days or less (cumulative), students with disabilities shall be subject to the same disciplinary policy as students without disabilities.
-Students will receive the same legally required compensatory education as other students, although they are not required to receive IEP services.

-If a student identified as having a disability is suspended during the course of the school year for a total of more than 10 days, such student will immediately be referred to the CSE of the student's district of residence so that the CSE can determine whether the behavior is a manifestation of the student's disabilities.
+For infractions that do not constitute a change in placement or that constitute a change in placement for ten days or less (cumulative), students with disabilities shall be subject to the same disciplinary policy as to students without disabilities.
+Students will receive the same legally required compensatory education as other students.
+If a student identified as having a disability is suspended during the course of the school year for a total of more than ten days, such student will immediately be referred to the CSE of the student's district of residence so that the CSE can determine whether the behavior is a manifestation of the student's disabilities.
 In addition to the manifestation determination, the CSE may reconsider the student's educational placement.
-Such a student shall not be suspended for a total of more than ten days during the school year without the specific involvement of the CSE of the student's district of residence prior to the eleventh day of suspension, because such suspensions may be considered to be a change in placement.
+Such a student shall not be suspended for a total of more than ten days during the school year without the specific involvement of the CSE of the student's district of residence before the eleventh day of suspension because such suspensions may be considered to be a change in placement.

-In considering the placement of students referred because of disciplinary problems, the CSE of the students' district of residence is expected to follow its ordinary policies with respect to parental notification and involvement.
+In considering the placement of students referred because of disciplinary problems, the CSE of the student's district of residence is expected to follow its ordinary policies with respect to parental notification and involvement.
 The CSE will be notified in the event of:

-- The commission of an infraction by a student with a disability who has previously been suspended for the maximum allowable number of days - The commission of any infraction by a disabled student, regardless of whether the student has previously been suspended during the school year if, had such infraction been committed b a non-disabled student, the CEO or designee would seek to impose a suspension in excess of 10 days.
+- The commission of an infraction by a student with a disability who has previously been suspended for the maximum allowable number of days - The commission of any infraction by a disabled student, regardless of whether the student has previously been suspended during the school year if, had such an infraction been committed b a non-disabled student, the school would seek to impose a suspension in excess of 10 days.

-Students with IEPS who are removed for a period of fewer than ten days will be able to access all core classes on-line from home or a public library.
+Students with IEPS who are removed for fewer than ten days will be able to access all core classes online from home or a public library.
 Classroom assignments will be provided.
-An assigned educator will monitor the student's progress and provide alternate instruction so that the student so that the student is given full opportunity to complete assignments and master the curriculum, including additional instructions, phone assistance, computer interaction and/or home or in-school appointments.
+An assigned educator will monitor the student's progress and provide alternate instruction to give the student the full opportunity to complete assignments and master the curriculum, including additional instructions, phone assistance, computer interaction, and/or home or in-school appointments.